spdx/spdx-spec/chapters/relationships-between-SPDX-elements.md

 This field provides information about the relationship between two SPDX elements.
 For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SPDXDocument and another SPDXDocument.

-In cases where there are "known unknowns", the use of the keyword `NOASSERTION` can be used on the right hand side of a relationship to indicate that the author is not asserting whether there are other SPDX elements (package/file/snippet) are connected by relationships or not.  ie. There could be some, but the author is not asserting one way or another.
+In cases where there are "known unknowns", the use of the keyword `NOASSERTION` can be used on the right hand side of a relationship to indicate that the author is not asserting whether there are other SPDX elements (package/file/snippet) that are connected by relationships or not. ie. There could be some, but the author is not asserting one way or another.

-Similarly, the use of the keywords `NONE` can be used to indicate that an SPDX element (package/file/snippet) has no other elements connected by some relationship to it.
+Similarly, the use of the keyword `NONE` can be used to indicate that an SPDX element (package/file/snippet) has no other elements connected by some relationship to it.

 The use of `NOASSERTION`or `NONE` is not mandatory for any relationship.
 If no relationship of a particular type is specified, then the document author is not presumed to be asserting whether or not there are relationships of that type.
 If some relationships of a particular type are specified, then the document author is not presumed to be asserting whether there are more possible relationships of that type.